 - Proactive and passionate about the mission of Alzheimer's Association.

 - Demonstrated success with public speaking, excellent presentation and education skills.

 - Excellent verbal and written communications skills.

-- Comfort with computers and familiarity with email.
+- Comfort with computers and familiarity with email and PPT presentations.

 - Ability to network, and collaborate with staff, volunteers, and community partners.

 - Experience with dementia as a family member or health care professional preferred.

 - ACE volunteers commit to a 1-year term delivering a minimum of 12 presentations.
 Terms are renewable upon successful completion of annual goal-setting conversation with your staff partner.